 Shannon’s professional experience makes her a unique resource for real-world creative and industry advice - she's someone who's been there.
 She sang regularly with the New York Philharmonic.
 In Alaska, she trained competitive Iditarod teams for a top musher.
-She started her technology career at Goldman Sachs on Wall Street and went on to be the youngest and first female CIO over technology and mapping in a government organization.
+She started her technology career at Goldman Sachs on Wall Street and went on to be the youngest and first female CIO overseeing technology and mapping in a government organization.

 Shannon received top honors at the University of Montana and studied at the University of Virginia and Stanford University.
-She's been certified by Kathy Kolbe, a leading authority on human instinct, and Dr. Martha Beck, a Harvard educated sociologist specializing in human behavior.
+She's been certified by Kathy Kolbe, a leading authority on human instinct, and Dr. Martha Beck, a Harvard-educated sociologist specializing in human behavior.